mattbrictson/tomo-plugin-sidekiq/README.md

 [![Circle](https://circleci.com/gh/mattbrictson/tomo-plugin-sidekiq.svg?style=shield)](https://circleci.com/gh/mattbrictson/tomo-plugin-sidekiq)
 [![Code Climate](https://codeclimate.com/github/mattbrictson/tomo-plugin-sidekiq/badges/gpa.svg)](https://codeclimate.com/github/mattbrictson/tomo-plugin-sidekiq)

 This is a [tomo](https://github.com/mattbrictson/tomo) plugin that provides tasks for managing [sidekiq](https://github.com/mperham/sidekiq) via [systemd](https://en.wikipedia.org/wiki/Systemd), based on the recommendations in the sidekiq documentation.
-This plugin assumes that you are also using `rbenv` and `env`, and that you are using a systemd-based Linux distribution like Ubuntu 18 LTS.
+This plugin assumes that you are also using the tomo `rbenv` and `env` plugins, and that you are using a systemd-based Linux distribution like Ubuntu 18 LTS.

 ---